-1. What are End-Of-Life (EOL) upgrades?
+1. What are End-of-Life upgrades?

-2. Why are EOL upgrades necessary?
+2. Why are End-of-Life upgrades necessary?

 ServiceNow is constantly working to protect customer information and the integrity of our product.